 I found different kinds of explanations about what Proxy ARP is, just few of them were understandable at first.
 After merging all of them this explanation came out of my networking workshop:

-- Proxy ARP is fairly simple technique for nodes to get MAC address of a destination host that is on the same subnet but behind a router.
+- Proxy ARP is fairly simple technique for nodes to get MAC address of a destination host that is on a different subnet but on the same router.
+Same router different interface.

 And this one to: